Four Strategies to Stress Less with Social Media

 How to create social media boundaries to stay connected without getting sucked in.

-Social media is great—it’s an awesome way to get referrals to services we need, find communities for support, and see the best cat videos.
+Social media is great—it’s an awesome way to get referrals to services we need, find communities for support, and watch the best cat videos.
 But it can also be a huge source of stress.
 Without appropriate filters, we can waste a lot of our day mindlessly scrolling, comparing ourselves to the bright and shiny lives of others, and learning terrifying news before we’ve even had a cup of coffee in the morning.
-(Find out how to use technology so it doesn’t use you.)

-Here are a few strategies to apply healthy social media boundaries:
+Here are a few strategies to help set healthy social-media boundaries:

 1. Apply Mindfulness